jeffschwartz/react-typescript-quickstart/README.md

 ```

 ## Notes
-If you look inside `package.json` you will notice that there are dependencies for Babel.
+If you look inside `package.json` and `webpack.config.js` you will notice that there are dependencies for Babel.
 As installed this project doesn't use Babel (because it is using TypeScript there is no further need to transpile as the typescript compiler does that) but your application might need Babel if you use a JavaScript feature that isn't currently supported by TypeScript.
 You are free to remove the Babel dependencies if you don't need them as it will not break anything.

 ## LICENSE
 MIT